fleek-platform/website/src/content/billing/frequently-asked-billing-questions/index.md

 ## How often will I be billed?

-Every user will be charged a bill of 20 USD monthly for the upgraded resource limits provided on the Pro plan.
+Every project will be charged a bill every month for the upgraded resource limits provided on the their respective plan.
+More information can be found on our [pricing](/pricing) page.

 ## Can I get a refund for unused services?